 - Yoshikawa H. Long-term effects of early childhood programs on social outcomes and delinquency.
 Future Child 1995;5:51-75.
 [Crossref] [PubMed]

 - Perry Preschool Project.
 Accessed 9/20, 2020.
 Available online: https://highscope.org/perry-preschool-project/

 - HomeVEE.
 Department of Health and Human Services, Agency for Children and Families, 2019.

 - Kitzman H, Olds DL, Knudtson MD, et al. Prenatal and Infancy Nurse Home Visiting and 18-Year Outcomes of a Randomized Trial.
 Pediatrics 2019;144:e20183876.
 [Crossref] [PubMed]

 - Boat TF, Kelleher KJ.
 Fostering Healthy Mental, Emotional, and Behavioral Development in Child Health Care.
 JAMA Pediatr 2020;174:745-6.
 [Crossref] [PubMed]

 - Spiker D, Kraemer HC, Constantine NA, et al. Reliability and validity of behavior problem checklists as measures of stable traits in low birth weight, premature preschoolers.
 Child Dev 1992;63:1481-96.
 [Crossref] [PubMed]

 - Litt JS, Glymour MM, Hauser-Cram P, et al. Early Intervention Services Improve School-age Functional Outcome Among Neonatal Intensive Care Unit Graduates.
 Acad Pediatr 2018;18:468-74.
 [Crossref] [PubMed]

 Cite this article as: McCormick MC.
-Early intervention and mental health: evidence from premature and disadvantaged infants.
+Early intervention and mental health: evidence review from premature and disadvantaged infants.
 Pediatr Med 2021;4:4.